Transcription, Follow Along & Recap

 Zoned out for a few minutes?
 A Recap is a short written summary of what was just narrated, generated on-device to get you re-oriented without rewinding and re-listening.

-• FableFrog summarizes the transcribed words in that window using Apple's on-device language model and shows you a few sentences of prose.
+- FableFrog summarizes the transcribed words in that window using Apple's on-device language model.

 A Recap is distinct from the verbatim transcript: the transcript is every word, the Recap is the gist.
 Recaps are generated fresh each time and are not stored.